BU LAW CLINICS:

 The official guide to MIT's expectations of all undergraduate and graduate students.

-The DSL encompasses departments that touch every area of student life and its work affects every student at MIT.
+The Division of Student Life (DSL) encompasses departments that touch every area of student life and its work affects every student at MIT.

 Violence Prevention and Response is MIT’s primary, on-campus resource for preventing and responding to interpersonal violence, including sexual assault, dating and domestic violence, stalking, and sexual harassment.